-- Skinner dates one in a recent episode.
+- Skinner dates one in "Flaming Moe", the substitute music teacher Calliope.

 - Truth in Television: Being a hippie is essentially a prerequisite for a professorship at The Evergreen State College, an "alternative" institute of higher learning in Olympia, WA, which does away with, among other things, grades.

 - If someone was a 20-year-old college student in the 1960s, then today they'd be old enough to retire.
 Which means many, if not most of them likely entered the workforce after graduating college.
 Thanks to the Draft being a big part of the 60's and 70's as well, it's entirely possible for one of your teachers to have been a Hippie Teacher and a Retired Badass Veteran Instructor.